Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Basic Working of the r-process and necessary environment conditions

-where $B_i$ is the nuclear binding energy of the nucleus. $G_i$ corresponds to the partition function of nucleus $i$, as the ground and excited state population is in thermal equilibrium. $\beta$-decays, electron captures, and charged-current neutrino interactions, change the overall proton to nucleon ratio $Y_e=\sum Z_i Y_i$ and occur on longer time scales than particle captures and photodisintegrations.
+where $B_i$ is the nuclear binding energy of the nucleus. $G_i$ corresponds to the partition function of nucleus $i$, as the ground and excited state population is in thermal equilibrium.
+Reactions moderated by the weak interaction, i.e. $\beta$-decays, electron captures, and charged-current neutrino interactions, change the overall proton to nucleon ratio $Y_e=\sum Z_i Y_i$ and occur on longer time scales than particle captures and photodisintegrations.
 They are not necessarily in equilibrium and have to be followed explicitly.
-Thus, as a function of time the NSE will follow the corresponding densities $\rho(t)$, temperatures $T(t)$, and $Y_e(t)$, leading to two equations based on total mass conservation and the existing $Y_e$
+Thus, as a function of time the NSE abundances depend on density $\rho(t)$, temperature $T(t)$, and proton-to-nucleon ratio $Y_e(t)$, which is determined by weak interactions that act on longer timescales and have not necessarily reached an equilibrium.
+Mass and charge conservation lead to these two equations that determine the values of $Y_n$ and $Y_p$:

-In general, very high densities favor large nuclei, due to the high power of $\rho^{A_i-1}$, and very high temperatures favor light nuclei, due to $(kT)^{-3(A_i-1)/2}$ in Eq.~(\ref{NSE1}).
-In the intermediate regime $\exp (B_i/kT)$ favors tightly bound nuclei with the highest binding energies in the mass range $A=50-60$ of the Fe-group, but depending on the given $Y_e$.
-The width of the composition distribution is determined by the temperature \citep[see already early derivations in][]{Clayton:1968}.
+In general, very high densities favor heavy nuclei, due to the high power of $\rho^{A_i-1}$, and very high temperatures favor light nuclei, due to $(kT)^{-3(A_i-1)/2}$ in Eq.~\eqref{NSE1}.
+In the intermediate regime $\exp (B_i/kT)$ favors tightly bound nuclei with the highest binding energies in the mass range $A=50$--60 of the Fe-group, but depending on the given $Y_e$.
+The width of the composition distribution is determined by the temperature~\citep[already derived in][]{Clayton:1968}.

-Under certain conditions, i.e.\ not sufficiently high temperatures when not all reactions are fast enough, especially due to small reaction rates caused by too small Q-values across magic proton or neutron numbers (closed shells), not a full NSE emerges but only certain areas of the nuclear chart are in equilibrium, called quasi-equilibrium groups (or QSE).
-This happens e.g.\ during early or late phases of explosive burning, before or after conditions for a full NSE have been fulfilled.
+Under certain conditions, i.e.\ not sufficiently high temperatures when not all reactions are fast enough, especially due to small reaction rates caused by too small $Q$-values, i.e.\ proton or neutron binding energies across magic proton or neutron numbers (closed shells), not a full NSE emerges but only certain areas of the nuclear chart are in equilibrium, called quasi-equilibrium groups (or QSE).
+This happens e.g.\ during early or late phases of explosive burning, before or after conditions for a full NSE have been fulfilled (In the latter case this is referred to as ``freeze-out'').
 A typical situation is a break-up in three groups, the Fe-group above Ca ($N=Z=20$), the Si-group between Ne ($N=Z=10$) and Ca, the light group from neutrons and protons up to He, and nuclei not in equilibrium from there up to Ne, as discussed in great detail in~\cite{Hix.Thielemann:1999a}.